safeledger logo

 A Personal Power of Attorney is a vital tool for elderly or medically incapable individuals, but it is subject to strict legal scrutiny to protect them.

-• Special vs. General: For elderly or medically incapable individuals, a Special POA is often a safer choice than a General POA, as it limits the Agent's powers to very specific, necessary tasks and provides better protection.
+• Special vs. General POA: For elderly or medically incapable individuals, a Special POA limits powers to specific tasks and offers better protection.

 The legal system prioritizes the well-being and protection of vulnerable individuals, and all precautions are taken to prevent abuse of a POA.